-- The size the fish can grow when they’re in adult form.
+- The size the fish can grow to when they’re in adult form

 You want to make sure the pond size can handle the type of fish you’re going to be growing.
 You don’t want to grow fish that are too large for the pond size only to find out you’re running out of room.

 When building a fish farm in your backyard or on your property, it will need to be positioned in an appropriate place to ensure the best growth and health of the fish.
 Some key things to remember when finding a suitable location is: